 8. Guide Prices, Reserve Prices, Estimates, Plans, Measurements and Photographs Any guide price shown in any marketing materials are only intended to be estimate of the anticipated sale price but may not be necessarily what the lot sells for.
 Such guide prices are not intended to be valuation of the lot and must not be relied upon by Buyers as such (Buyer must satisfy themselves by an appropriate independent valuation).
 Each auction property is offered at a guide price and is also subject to a reserve price. Â The guide price is the level where the bidding will commence.
 The reserve price is the sellers minimum acceptable price at auction and the figure below which the auctioneer cannot sell, The reserve price, which may be up to 10% higher than the guide price, is not disclosed and remains confidential between the seller and the auctioneer.
 Both the guide price and the reserve price can be subject to change up to and including the day of auction.
 Any estimated information is only intended to be guidance to a prospective buyer.
 We give no guarantee or warranty as to its accuracy and Buyers must satisfy themselves in this regard.
 If we have provided or referred to and plans, measurements or photographs (whether or not in this Catalogue) those plans, measurements and photographs are only provided (or referred to) to assist prospective Buyers to identify the lot and are not intended to form part of the conditions of sale or be relied upon and Buyers must form their own opinion.
 Any measurements may have originated from scaled drawings and/or plans but may not have been reproduced accurately and should therefore be treat with caution and verified by the Buyers own enquiries and inspection.

-9. Variation to this Catalogue An addendum may be displayed at the auction showing any alterations to the information contained in the catalogue.
-It is the Buyers responsibility to check this prior to bidding and we accept no liability for the Buyer (or the Buyer’s representative) not doing so.
+9. Variation to this Catalogue An addendum will be available at the auction showing any alterations to the information contained in the catalogue and will be announced by the Auctioneer prior to the lot being offered for sale.
+It is the Buyers responsibility to check this prior to bidding or attending the auction and we accept no liability for the Buyer (or the Buyer’s representative) not doing so.